cmu-sei/usersim/docs/developer-guide.md

 ### Comments
 Sometimes, you will have to do things you are not proud of in order to get your code to work.
 In these situations, it is *imperative* that you add a comment explaining why your code is doing something that looks out of place.
-For example, suppose you have a function that will only write to a file-like object, but you actually want to use its output in your code.
+For example, suppose you are using a library function that will only write to a file-like object, but you actually want to use its output in your code.
 In order to work around this limitation, you might want to use an io.BytesIO object, like the following:

 ```
 def get_string(obj):